MS, LMFT — THERAPIST

-Kama has spent years working in various settings, with diverse populations.
+Kama has spent years working in various settings with diverse populations.
 She has served as a mentor, facilitator, and therapist in corporations, schools, a teen crisis hotline, youth camps, health clinics, and recovery centers.
-From her experience in these capacities, Kama has accrued skills and knowledge that align with her dedication to helping and supporting others.
+From her experience in these capacities, Kama has accrued skills and knowledge that align with her dedication to help and support others.